 Available with Location Referencing license.

 Web maps can be authored using ArcGIS Pro.
-You can choose to add the data layers you intend to use, zoom to the extent, select a basemap, include a description of the map, and save it as your own item in Portal for ArcGIS for use in the Event Editor web application.
+You can choose to add the data layers you intend to use, zoom to the extent, choose a basemap, include a description of the map, and save it as your own item in Portal for ArcGIS for use in the ArcGIS Event Editor web app.
 Web maps can be authored and made editable by sharing with branch versioning enabled.

 Share as web layers with linear referencing and version management

-Version management provides management capabilities for editing feature services such as:
+Version management provides management capabilities for editing feature services such as the following:

 - Creating, modifying, deleting, and switching to a feature service version